Bumble and bumble

 Purely Perfect Cleansing Creme is Gordon’s first attempt at reinventing traditional hair products with the intention of being completely detergent-free.
 Garnering great attention and accolades from the press, this new generation of product plants the seed for Hairstory.

 In 2014, Gordon invites editorial stylist Tony Kelley, colorist Roxie Darling, and haircutter Wes Sharpton to collaborate on creating striking photography, stories, and films about hair.
 Hairstory Studio, dubbed “The Warhol Factory of Hair” by Style.com, is born.

 Gordon began taking photographs in 1985, and took all the photos for Bumble and bumble from 1985 to 2006.
-With a soft spot for shooting on film, and favoring black and white portraiture, Gordon is inspired by the work of Peter Lindbergh, Richard Avedon, Arthur Elgort and his longtime collaborator, Steve Hiett.
-Gordon continues to engage and expand his photography practice by taking the majority of pictures at Hairstory Studio.
+With a soft spot for shooting on film, and favoring black and white portraiture, Gordon is inspired by the work of Peter Lindbergh, Richard Avedon, Arthur Elgort, and his longtime collaborator, Steve Hiett.
+Gordon continued to engage and expand his photography practice while taking the majority of the photos for Hairstory Studio.

 Yoga & Meditation